jhavens12/Strava_Ten_Percent/README.md

 # Strava_Ten_Percent

-computer.py is used to run on the desktop
+Winter_10.py is the python3 version

-Winter_10.py is meant for pytonista to run
+Winter_10.py is meant for pythonista as it includes setting labels.
+Need the pyui file as well

 Need to create a credentials.py file which sets the api_key variable from Strava